• Skip to primary navigation

 Pesto can be made with all kinds of other delicious combinations.
 Here are some to try.

-• Other Herbs - Combine the basil with parsley or rocket (arugula) to make the basil go further, handy when you don't have an abundance to use.
+• Other Fresh Herbs - Combine the basil with parsley or rocket (arugula) to make the basil go further, handy when you don't have an abundance to use.
 Alternatively use carrot tops, kale, or even broccoli to make pesto variations.
 I make a lovely Wild Garlic Pesto every year when it's in season.

 🔪Equipment